 There is a little-known facility whereby you can take over exception handling within your application.

 All you have to do is set up a ThreadException handler.

-Assuming you are starting from a standard forms project all you have to do is to add a suitable static handler to the Form class:
+Assuming you are starting from a standard forms project, add a textbox and a button.
+All you have to do is to add a suitable handler to the Form class:

 You also need to add:

 Next you need to open the Program.cs file and change the application run to read:

 static void Main()

 The two new statements set the UnhandledException mode so that any unhandled exceptions are passed to the event handler and set up the event handler.

 You also need to add the same using statement and raise a suitable exception in the application to test things - just click the button and you will get a divide by zero error.